gordonhart/ACamlMatLlib/README.md

 #### Implementation

-ACamlMatLib features polymorphic computations by utilizing a functor requiring the `MatLibSettings` module be passed into the matrix library upon creation.
+ACamlMatLib allows for polymorphic computations by utilizing a functor requiring the `MatLibSettings` module be passed into the matrix library upon creation.

 See `examples/element_types.ml` for details.
 <!--